- Get full details for a contact after searching

 Form Submission → Lookup Contact by Email

 Goal: When someone submits a form, find their existing contact record using their email.
 Real-world scenario: You have a “Request a Demo” form.
 When Sarah fills it out, you want to check if she’s already in your CRM before creating a new contact.
-Trigger: Webhook receivesemail
+Trigger: Webhook receivesemail variable from form

 -